🛌

 This does not prohibit the use of higher storage.

-A bedroom on the main floor is smart, perhaps for hosting guests or safely carrying young children to bed without the need to navigate stairs or using an elevator that makes noise.
+A bedroom on the main floor is smart, perhaps for hosting guests or safely carrying young children to bed without the need to navigate stairs or use an elevator that makes noise.
 In the event of a power failure, people who can't climb stairs should have access to at least one bedroom.

 All closets must have interior lighting.